-Please read and discuss the entire 2020-2021 Handbook with your child and sign the below Acknowledgement.
+Please read and discuss the entire 2023-2024 Student Handbook with your child and sign the below Acknowledgement.
 If you have any questions concerning its contents, please contact Dr. Mary Henderson, Superintendent at mhenderson@sd12.org or by calling 630-529-2091.
-Once you have reviewed the Parent-Student Handbook with your child, please sign and return this form to the office within 10 days of receipt.
+Once you have reviewed the Student Handbook with your child, please sign the electronic acknowledgement form or print to sign a paper copy and return this form to the Roselle District 12 administrative office within 10 days of receipt.

-I have read, or have had explained to me, the Handbook which contains a summary of school rules regarding student behavior and other District policies.
+I have read, or have had explained to me, the Student Handbook which contains a summary of school rules regarding student behavior and other District policies.
 I agree that my child will follow these rules, and I understand that if he/she violates the rules, he/she can be disciplined.
 By signing below, I acknowledge that my child and I understand and agree to abide by the Board of Education Policies and school rules contained in the Handbook.
 I also acknowledge that this Handbook may only contain a summary of the Board of Education Policies and that the Handbook may be amended during the school year without notice.
 Students in grades 2-8 should sign the form along with their parent/guardian.

-Student's Name: Grade:
+Student' s Name 2023-2024 Grade 2023-2024 Grade

-By signing below, I certify that I have I received and reviewed the Handbook.
+By signing below, I certify that I have e received and reviewed the Handbook.

+Signed:

-Signed:(Parent) (Date)
+(Student) (Date)

+Signed:

-Signed:(Student) (Date)
+(Parent) (Date)